 Head back to Mandalay to check out the Mandalay Palace located inside the moat.
 If you are up for an adventure you can climb the stairs to the top of the Mandalay Hill or you can take a taxi to the top and then ride the escalator to the summit.
 We suggest watching the sunset over Mandalay from the top of the hill.

 - Luxury Mandalay Hotel $100+ Mandalay Hill Resort 5 star resort located just outside the moat within walking distance several Mandalay attractions.

 - Midrange Mandalay Hotel $50-$100 The Link 78 Mandalay Boutique Hotel 4 star hotel in the center of Mandalay with modern rooms.

 - Budget Mandalay Hotel Under $50 Hotel A1 #10 hotel on TripAdvisor is where we stayed located right in the center of Mandalay, great value

 - Bistro on 82nd #1 restaurant on TripAdvisor, small European menu.
 We highly recommend wiener schnitzel for 15,500 kyat.
 Address: 82nd St | between 30 & 31th Street

-- NOVA Coffee #1 cafe on TripAdvisor, popular cafe with great coffee and reasonable priced menu Address: A/146, 37 Street, Between 79 & 80 Street
+- NOVA Coffee #1 cafe on TripAdvisor, a popular cafe with great coffee and reasonably priced menu Address: A/146, 37 Street, Between 79 & 80 Street

 - Indian Tadka Mandalay We found this restaurant thanks to the raving reviews on TripAdvisor where many customers saying it was the best Indian food they ever had.
 It was pretty darn good, we recommend chicken tiki masala & garlic naan mains for 5,000k.
 Address: 63 64 On 27th Street | Between 63 & 64 Street